 Museums are often darker than usual.
 Light levels are kept low as part of the conservation process.
 Light can damage some artefacts such as textiles.
 This unusually dark environment can cause distress, particularly if it is not expected.

 Films, commentaries and various sounds can start without warning if they are activated by visitors.
 This could trigger a negative reaction if a child is sensitive to noise.
-You may need to consider bringing some ear plugs.
+You may need to consider bringing some ear plugs or ear defenders.

 The use of bright colours and a high level of interactive displays can result in sensory overload.
 See if the museum can offer a quiet space to go if a pupil needs to take a break.

 Museums can feel overwhelming in terms of the numbers of artefacts and the scale of the buildings.
 Try to get hold of a map of the museum.
 These can often be downloaded from the museum's website.
 However, exhibitions change from time to time or an area may be unexpectedly closed.
 Check that you have the most up-to-date information.